twong-sea/twong-sea.github.io/content/authors/admin/_index.md

 ---

-I am an experienced Analyst
+Seasoned Data Analyst with 12 years of expertise in various SQL dialects and spatial analysis.
+Proficient in BI Tools such as Tableau, Looker Studio, and Power BI.
+Known for discovering actionable insights and delivering compelling presentations to stakeholders.
+Conducted training sessions on GIS and other data-related skills.
-I love spatial analysis, data visualization, and ramen.
+Loves spatial analysis, data visualization, and ramen.